 Measures to minimize harm include measures that were taken during project planning to avoid or minimize impacts as well as mitigation and enhancement measures to compensate for unavoidable impacts.
-Table 4-4 lists the preliminary measures identified by the FRA and the Authority to minimize harm, as required by Title 49 U.S.C. section 303(c)(2), that would be incorporated into the Central Valley Wye alternatives to address the impacts of the alternatives.
-The FRA and the Authority are continuing coordination, as appropriate, with the SHPO.
-During the FRA's consideration of its decision and during final design, additional measures to minimize harm may be agreed on to further reduce potential impacts on Section 4(f) properties.
+Table 4-4 lists the preliminary measures identified by the Authority to minimize harm, as required by Title 49 U.S.C. section 303(c)(2), that would be incorporated into the Central Valley Wye alternatives to address the impacts of the alternatives.
+The FRA and the Authority coordinated with the SHPO, and the Authority is continuing to coordinate with the SHPO, as appropriate.
+During the Authority's consideration of its decision and during final design, additional measures to minimize harm may be agreed on to further reduce potential impacts on Section 4(f) properties.